 I’ll be honest, I’ve actually tried this one out of curiosity, and while I did notice some improvement, I would never attempt the process again.

 For those who don’t know, the wood glue cleaning method refers to a process whereby you spread a solid layer of wood glue over the record surface (avoiding the label).
 When left to dry overnight, the glue dries clear – picking up dirt and dust deep inside the grooves.
 The idea is, all the grim is removed when peeling back the glue.

-Like I said, I’ve tried it; it worked pretty well, I just wouldn’t like to take the risk on a rare or expensive record – what if your glue doesn’t peel off in one piece!?
+I wouldn’t like to take the risk on a rare or expensive record – what if your glue doesn’t peel off in one piece!?
+Not to mention the risk of residue contaminating your records and stylus.
 It’s also very time-consuming, and at one side per night, it would take you a long time to complete your entire collection.
-I would save this method as a last resort if all else fails on a highly contaminated record; better still, invest in a cleaning machine.
+Why take the risk when record cleaning solutions are relatively inexpensive?